silver2row/ServoCape/README.md

-# This Servo Cape additions for the BBAI-64 and BBB from beagleboard.org may or may not work
+# This Servo Cape for the BBAI-64 and the BBB from beagleboard.org

-## I have recently, 01/2024, tried to make it work and have failed
+### I have recently, 01/2024, tried to make it work and have failed

 ### Something changed that is not known to me...I am sorry

 # ServoCape
 This is some Servo Cape additions made for the BBB and BBAI-64.

-# Ideas about Bullseye because Bookworm will need a Virtual Environment for python3 -m pip install smbus2
+### Ideas about Bullseye because Bookworm will need a Virtual Environment for python3 -m pip install smbus2

-1. Get an image from beagleboard.org for a Debian Bullseye Distro w/ all the fixings.
+1. Get an image from beagleboard.org for a Debian Bullseye Distro or another one.
 2. Make sure it is the minimal flasher image...
 3. Here is a location where you can grab the image...
    a. https://forum.beagleboard.org/t/arm64-debian-11-x-bullseye-monthly-snapshots-2023-10-07/32318